-DESCRIPTION OF DESIGN ELEMENT SUMMARY OF OPTIONS CONSIDERED COMPARISON OF EFFECTS OUTCOME Sizing of Proposed Development The size of the Proposed Development is a commercial and technical consideration based on the available electricity export, gas import and availability of suitable technology and equipment.
-All Technology options considered the same sized Proposed Development.
-A larger turbine would have been very challenging to locate in the available land.
-All Technology options considered the same sized Proposed Development and therefore there was no comparison of effects between Layout Option A or B. The selection of a 350 MW OCGT strikes a good balance in utilising the existing on site gas and electrical connections.
-There is availability of suitably sized technical solutions in the market that can meet the range of requirements at this output, including emissions, noise and electrical grid requirements.
+DESCRIPTION OF DESIGN ELEMENT SUMMARY OF OPTIONS CONSIDERED COMPARISON OF EFFECTS OUTCOME import and availability of suitable technology and equipment.
+All Technology options considered the same sized Proposed Development. therefore there was no comparison of effects between Layout Option A or B. There is availability of suitably sized technical solutions in the market that can meet the range of requirements at this output, including emissions, noise and electrical grid requirements.
 OCGT Positioning The OCGT was considered to be located to the west (Option A) or to the east (Option B) of the overhead electricity lines.
 With the unit located west of the overhead electricity lines the topography was less favourable for an optimum engineering layout without the requirement for significant earthworks and the environmental and programme implications that would add to the project.
 Option B, located to the east of the overhead lines represented the optimum layout from an engineering perspective without significant earthworks.
 Emissions stack height For both Options, emissions from the stack have been modelled at heights between 20m and 70m, at 5m increments except for between 30m and 42m where a 2m increment was used.
-The Air Quality Assessment (refer to EIAR Appendix 7A, Volume II) evaluates the optimum release height in terms of the dispersion of pollutants which would occur, against the visual The stack height determination shows that the benefit of incremental increases in release height up to 35m is relatively pronounced.
+The Air Quality Assessment (refer to EIAR Appendix 7A, Volume II) evaluates the optimum release height in terms of the dispersion of pollutants which would occur, against the visual constraints of further increases in release height.
+The stack height determination shows that the benefit of incremental increases in release height up to 35m is relatively pronounced.
 At heights above 40m, the air quality benefit of increasing release height further is reduced.
 A 40m emission stack is determined to provide better dispersion of pollutants when considering the effects on neighbouring developments.
 The air dispersion modelling determined that 40m represents a height at which the visual impacts of further increases in stack release heights outweigh the benefits to air quality, in terms of human health.